Outdoor Adventure Documentaries

 In production

-A young couple immerses themselves in nature on the Continental Divide Trail with the intention of exploring how nature affects a person’s mental, physical, and spiritual well-being.
+A young couple immerse themselves in nature on the Continental Divide Trail with the intention of exploring how nature affects a person’s mental, physical, and spiritual well-being.
 What they found was who they really are and all the flaws they need to work on.
 In the aftermath of a failed thru-hike and a strained relationship, they must remember why they embarked on this journey in the first place.
 They seek to build a spiritual relationship with nature and with each other in order to overcome their old tendencies that no longer serve them.

 In Production